Burla-Cloud/.github/profile/README.md

 ### Try it now

-Email **jake@burla.dev** and we'll send you a free managed instance!
+[Sign up here](https://burla.dev/signup) and we'll send you a free managed instance!
 Compute is on us.
-If you decide you like it, you can self-host Burla (currently Google Cloud only) with just two commands:
+If you decide you like it, you can deploy self-hosted Burla (currently Google Cloud only) with just two commands:

 1. `pip install burla`
 2. `burla install`

-See the [Getting Started guide](https://docs.burla.dev/getting-started#quickstart) for more info.
+See the [Getting Started guide](https://docs.burla.dev/getting-started) for more info.

 ***